-T Smith Accounting
+T Smith

-officer
+Accounting officer

-Date: 8 \ Dec \ 2021
+Date: 7\ December \2022

-Harpenden Secondary Education Trust Statement of Governors' Responsibilities
+Harpenden Secondary Education Trust Statement of Trustees' Responsibilities

-The governors (who are also the directors of the company for the purposes of company law) are responsible for preparing the governors' report and the financial statements in accordance with the Annual Accounts Direction issued by the Education Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.
+The trustees (who are also the directors of the company for the purposes of company law) are responsible for preparing the trustees' report and the financial statements in accordance with the Annual Accounts Direction issued by the Education Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.

-Company law requires the governors to prepare financial statements for each financial year.
-Under company law the governors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of its incoming resources and application of resources, including its income and expenditure, for that period.
-In preparing these financial statements, the governors are required to:
+Company law requires the trustees to prepare financial statements for each financial year.
+Under company law the trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of its incoming resources and application of resources, including its income and expenditure, for that period.
+In preparing these financial statements, the trustees are required to: